freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-ask-and-share-about-educational-and-professional-background/657b2fc9c0f96bdfddfce4d9.md

 ## --sentence--

-`Anna: I _ a course in organizational _, and it _ my interest in the workplace and employee dynamics.`
+`I _ a course in organizational _, and it _ my interest in the workplace and employee dynamics.`

 ## --blanks--